npetraco/CMS-Network/README.md

 A simple and practical model for computing posterior (mean) probabilities or likelihood ratios corresponding to observed CMS configurations.
-The graphical structure of the model was first described by Buckleton et al. (as far as we know.
-Apologies if there are earlier references we missed) for use with computing likelihood ratios of CMS runs.
+The graphical structure of the model was first described by Buckleton et al. (...as far as we know.
+Apologies if there are earlier references we missed.) for use with computing likelihood ratios of CMS runs.

 * Buckleton J, Nichols R, Triggs C and Wevers G. “An Exploratory Bayesian Model for